-- The Town designate a HCD in Sharon under Part V of the OHA. - The Town continue on to phase 2 of this project, the creation of a HCD Plan and Guidelines. - The Town prepare a HCD designation By-law. - The HCD boundaries be revised from the Study Area to those illustrated on Figure 17 - The Town adopt a Statement of Cultural Heritage Value or Interest for the HCD (See Section 9.2.2 for a Statement of Cultural Heritage Value or Interest).
+- The Town designate a HCD in Sharon under Part V of the OHA. - The Town continue on to phase 2 of this project, the creation of a HCD Plan and Guidelines. - o The Town prepare a HCD designation By-law. - The HCD boundaries be revised from the Study Area to those illustrated on Figure 17. - The Town adopt a Statement of Cultural Heritage Value or Interest for the HCD (See Section 9.2.2 for a Statement of Cultural Heritage Value or Interest). - The Town consider designation of 18490 Leslie Street and 19499 Leslie Street under Part IV of the OHA.
+It is recommended that an individual evaluation for potential cultural heritage value or interest be completed for each property.
+This should be completed in 2024.